Maintaining your EV

 Maintaining your EV’s battery

-Electric vehicles are powered by lithium-ion batteries, and in essence they are much like the batteries in mobile phones and laptops.
+Electric vehicles are powered by lithium-ion batteries, and in this regard they are much like the batteries in mobile phones and laptops.

 However, they are managed by more sophisticated battery management systems (BMS) and, with a few exceptions, kept at optimal temperature with a liquid coolant.
 There are numerous misconceptions about how long EV batteries last – be assured they last far longer than the warranty.